What Is Rapid Prototyping? Methods, Materials, and Steps

 Complex Geometry Prototype

 Rapid prototyping is used when traditional prototyping is not capable of producing parts with complex geometries and high precision.
-In rapid prototyping technologies like CNC machining can help with such designs.
+Rapid prototyping technologies like CNC machining can help with such designs.

 Lead-Time or Supply-Chain Delays